 Thanks to our component model, if we identify a better FOSS component to fill a particular niche, we simply replace what's there already.
 Our solutions can evolve quickly (especially compared to most of academia) and relatively painlessly from our learners' perspective.

-To ensure we do not open our learners or collaborators to exploitation by corporate interests outside of our control... we don't use any in our teaching process.
+To ensure we do not open our learners or collaborators to exploitation by corporate interests outside of our control... we don't use any tools run by corporations in our teaching process.
 We see them as largely incompatible with the sharing necessary for real teaching and learning.
 Our entire software stack is comprised of FOSS, including collaboration tools for both learners and educators.

 Of course, as with any FOSS project, for the OERF's approach to succeed, it must appeal to the enlightened self-interest of its participants.
 Our aim, as a charitable foundation is not to profit, but to achieve sustainability while maximising our impact...